gopatchy/bkl/README.md

 ### $output

-When used at the top level, selects a subtree for output:
+Selects a subtree for output.

 <table>